kjk/notionapi/README.md

 This is an unofficial, Go API for https://notion.so.
 Mostly for reading, limited write capabilities.

+For Go client using official Notion API, see https://github.com/kjk/notion

+Note: official Notion API is still in beta and not as capable as this unofficial API.

 It allows you to retrieve content of a Notion page in structured format.

 You can then e.g. convert that format to HTML.